ichko/ichko.github.io/_posts/2020-03-27-informal-thoughts.markdown

 The problem of this setup is that the process of training is **sequential by nature**.
 If you want to compute the output for time step $t$, you need to know the state of the network at time step $t-1$.
-This recursively shows us that to do an optimization step, passing in gradient signal from the end of the sequence to the beginning, one should process forward and then backward the whole sequence, sequentially.
+This recursively shows us that to do an optimization step, one should process forward and then backward the whole sequence, sequentially.

-> The biggest lesson that can be read from 70 years of AI research is that general methods that leverage computation are ultimately the most effective, and by a large margin.
+> The biggest lesson that can be read from 70 years of AI research is that
+> general methods that leverage computation are ultimately the most effective,
+> and by a large margin.
 >
 > Rich Sutton -- [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)

-I've been thinking a lot about this process lately and how can we scale it up and I came up with and interesting, by my biased opinion, way of training every time step in parallel.
+I've been thinking a lot about this lately and how can we scale it up and I came up with and interesting, by my biased opinion, way of training every time step in parallel.
 That is to say, every time step can be processed forward and backward independently.

 How can one do that if the input at every time step is dependent on the output of the previous time step.
-Well, lets say we already have that output vector, already computed and stored somewhere.
+Well, lets say we have that output vector, already computed and stored somewhere.
 In a way the computed state becomes trainable, embedding, parameter.

 $$